MicrochipTech/PIC32CXBZ2_WBZ45x_ZIGBEE_BLE_BRIDGE/README.md

 - The user can control the Zigbee network with his Mobile phone connected to Zigbee CI device via BLE Link
 - To trigger the commissioning procedures manually, the user has to issue the following console commands on BLE UART in MBD app as given below:

 **Step 1** - Network Formation – “invokeCommissioning 4 0”
 - If the device is a router or a coordinator it forms the network.
 **Step 2** - Network Steering – “invokeCommissioning 2 0”
 - The device starts to search for a network to join.
 **Step 3** - SetFBRole 0 - this command to be given on application endpoint acts as target.
 **Step 4** - Finding & Binding - “invokeCommissioning 8 0”
 - This command shall be given for any the devices which needs to be bound for clusters.

-- Reset the other Zigbee devices to join into this network.
+**Step 5**- Reset the other Zigbee devices to join into this network.

 - Once the network is established Extended light and Multisensor devices will start reporting their attribute values to Combined interface as shown in the video.
 - The Extended Light can be switched ON or OFF by issuing an onOff command from the CI as shown below.